This post contains affiliate links. See our disclosure policy here.

 Cocktail History

-The Maiden’s Prayer is a classic cocktail that was first published in American Bar: English & American Drink Recipes by Frank L. Newman.
-It’s traditionally made with gin, rum, orange liqueur, and Meyer lemon juice, and it was known as a “date-peeler” that would have been served to a young lady “on the edge of a couch,” hence its name.
+The Maiden’s Prayer is a classic cocktail that was first published in American Bar: English & American Drink Recipes by Frank P. Newman.
+It’s traditionally made with gin, rum, orange liqueur, and Meyer lemon juice, and it got its name because it was known as being a “date-peeler” that would have been served to a young lady by a young man while she was “on the edge of a couch” according to Esquire.

 Cocktail Ingredients